Bingchao-Zhao/GMAP/README.md

 ```

 ## Model weights
-We provide the model weights reported in the paper for the molecular diagnoses of IDH, 1p19q, TERT, and 7+/10−.
-These weights were trained on the TCGA-Glioma dataset using UNI as the feature extractor.
+We provide the model weights reported in the paper for the molecular diagnoses of IDH, 1p19q, TERT, and +7/-10.
+These weights were trained on the TCGA-Glioma (combined TCGA-LGG and TCGA-GBM) dataset using UNI as the feature extractor.
 For inference, place the model in the corresponding directory (`logs/GMAP/UNI/TCGA/(gen)/GMAP`) and run the script in "test" mode.
-The model weights can be downloaded from Google Cloud (https://drive.google.com/file/d/17X5aLFs8ZiZ9z-0Jwg-hEhg2pQAshpDo/view?usp=sharing).
+The model weights can be downloaded from Google Drive (https://drive.google.com/file/d/17X5aLFs8ZiZ9z-0Jwg-hEhg2pQAshpDo/view?usp=sharing).

 ## Citation